 Creating Movies in a McIDAS-V Script

-In previous examples, you have created a single image.
-You can also create movies that contain loops of images.
+In previous examples, single images were created.
+It is also possible to create movies (image loops).
 To do this, multiple data requests must be made.
 The <local path>/Data/Scripting/movie.py file is an example script showing the creation of movie loops in McIDAS-V scripting.

 In this example, the loop is created by making a call to listADDEImageTimes and multiple calls to getADDEImage. listADDEImageTimes is similar to listADDEImages, but returns a list of dictionaries containing only image days and times.
 Below is part of the script with some comments (these are not be entered into the Jython Shell) A python list is used to store data objects and is initialized using the syntax below.
 As the script loops through getADDEImage calls, the data objects returned are appended to the list.
 In this script, myLoop is the python list: